chapter: 4 可視化(1):ggplot2によるグラフ作成

 # Prepare data: group mean city mileage by manufacturer.

-cty_mpg <- aggregate(mpg$cty, by=list(mpg$manufacturer), FUN=mean) # aggregate
+<- aggregate(mpg$cty, by=list(mpg$manufacturer), FUN=mean) # aggregate

-colnames(cty_mpg) <- c("make", "mileage") # change column names
+cty_mpg colnames(cty_mpg) <- c("make", "mileage") # change column names

-cty_mpg <- cty_mpg[order(cty_mpg$mileage), ] # sort
+<- cty_mpg[order(cty_mpg$mileage), ] # sort

-cty_mpg$make <- factor(cty_mpg$make, levels = cty_mpg$make) # to retain the order in plot.
+cty_mpg $make <- factor(cty_mpg$make, levels = cty_mpg$make) # to retain the order in plot.

-head(cty_mpg, 4)
+cty_mpghead(cty_mpg, 4)

 ## make mileage